 - UF's annual Symposium for Scholarship and Creativity is the premier annual event for showcasing undergraduate and graduate research projects in oral and poster formats.

 - Doctor of Pharmacy students, with assistant professor Dr. Rahul Khupse's guidance, are trying to develop a drug to combat breast cancer and a particular type of brain cancer called glioblastoma.

-- Former natural science students are still reaping the benefits a trip they took to research blue whales.
+- Former natural science students are still reaping the benefits of a trip they took to research blue whales.

 - Physical therapy students studied the awareness of practitioners regarding the role that physical therapy plays in cardiovascular disease prevention.

 Psychology students are assessing childrens' and adults' nutrition knowledge to eventually create a "Healthy Kids Initiative" for Findlay residents.
-Individually, students are researching topics such as parental feeding practices, alternative family structures and female empowerment.
+Individually, students are researching topics such as parental feeding practices, alternative family structures, and female empowerment.